 Much of the criticism centered around the NHL's knack for eluding what is at the heart of each incident, by habitually shifting their focus point.
 What is and isn't a hockey play, many suggest, is being blurred by the league itself, as everytime a standard seems to have been set, it is then defied, and that for every case in which a defiition is followed, it is then rewritten in almost identical situations.

-When players involved in incidents have histories of supplemental discipline, that fact is wisely considered, but as all players at one time have had a clean record, invoking the distinction is practically meaningless.
-In this case, it could be stated that Chara has a history of eluding supplemental discipline.
+When players involved in incidents have histories of supplementary discipline, that fact is wisely considered, but as all players at one time have had a clean record, invoking the distinction is practically meaningless.
+In this case, it could be stated that Chara has a history of eluding supplementary discipline.
 He has in the past been part of incidents the NHL has chosen not to rule on, and has been involved in other infractions now punishable by updated league standards, relatively speaking.

 Yesterday in this site's comments, EOTP regular Chris Boyle made a succinct point to illustrate how the NHL works at refusing to be pinned down.
 I was working at making a case against Chara based on intent to injure, but Chris countered that intent is a hard target to hit with dartboard justice.